qiime2/docs/source/install/native.rst

 .. command-block::
    :no-exec:

-   conda create -n qiime2 -c qiime2 python=3.5 qiime q2cli
+   conda create -n qiime2 --override-channels -c qiime2 -c defaults python=3.5 qiime2 q2cli

-``-n qiime2`` specifies the name of the environment, and ``-c qiime2`` specifies the channel to search for packages.
+.. note:: ``-n qiime2`` specifies the name of the environment, and ``--override-channels -c qiime2 -c defaults`` specifies the channels to search for packages, regardless of the channels that may exist in a `.condarc` file.

 Now that you have an environment, activate it using the environment's name: